-In October 2020, the FCCPC signed an updated tripartite MOU with the Nigerian Economic and Financial Crimes Commission, and the United States Federal Trade Commission ("USFTC") for the purpose of strengthening cooperation and collaboration in addressing mutual cross-border consumer protection/fraud concerns and problems.
+In October 2020, the FCCPC signed an updated tripartite Memorandum of Understanding ("MOU") with the Nigerian Economic and Financial Crimes Commission, and the United States Federal Trade Commission ("USFTC") for the purpose of strengthening cooperation and collaboration in addressing mutual cross-border consumer protection/fraud concerns and problems.
 The updated MOU seeks to reaffirm the parties' intention to work together and establish a Joint Implementation Committee to develop joint training programmes and provide assistance on specific investigations.

-Also, the FCCPC participated in the African Consumer Protection Dialogue Conference ("Conference"), which is a joint initiative of African competition and consumer protection regulators and the USFTC.
+Moreover, the FCCPC participated in the African Consumer Protection Dialogue Conference ("Conference") which is a joint initiative of African Competition and Consumer Protection regulators and the USFTC.
 The Conference provides a platform to promote consumer protection and cross-border cooperation as well as to discuss ongoing work on consumer complaint sharing, business education and consumer protection.

-Again, the FCCPC participates in the activities of and has served on technical committees to review relevant guidelines of the United Nations Conference on Trade and Development, which is the focal point in the United Nations for competition law and policy, as well as consumer protection issues.
+Once more, the FCCPC participates in the activities of and has served on technical committees to review relevant guidelines of the United Nations Conference on Trade and Development which is the focal point in the United Nations for competition law and policy, and consumer protection issues.